 - All There in the Manual: The company man at the end named Michael Bishop, the man who created the Bishop line of robots, is not named in any part of the film's dialogue, even in the Assembly Cut.
 The credits referred to him as "Bishop II", which only fueled the misconception brought on by shoddy editing that he's some sort of special robot with red blood.

 - Anyone Can Die: The survivors of the previous film, after fighting through all of Aliens and surviving, all die right in the beginning, except for Ripley.
 The prisoners are all killed one by one, with a lot of them completely unexpected.
-Clemens, the only sympathetic and interesting character in the film is among them.
+Clemens, Ripley's love interest, is one of the first among them.
 Ripley herself even dies at the end.

 - Badass Preacher: Dillon wasn't a preacher before, but he is now, even spouting scripture while "re-educatin' some of the brothers".